smsayeem/signup-form/README.md

 # Milkchoc Form
 ### Its a signup form where user enter their deatils with following acceptance criteria
--Email must be a valid email address.
+-Email must be a valid email address.<br />
--Password must be longer than 8 characters.
+-Password must be longer than 8 characters.<br />
--Color must be selected.
+-Color must be selected.<br />
--At least two Animals must be chosen.
+-At least two Animals must be chosen.<br />
--If Tiger is one of the chosen Animals then Type of tiger is required to be a non-empty string.
+-If Tiger is one of the chosen Animals then Type of tiger is required to be a non-empty string.<br />
 ## Local Development

 To run the app in the local development environment run the following command